slds-lmu/lecture_i2ml/README.md

 ## Similar Projects

-[Data Science in a Box](https://datasciencebox.org/) follows a similar philosophy as this course, with much more emphasis on learning R, doing data visualization and understanding more classsical statistical inference methods (hypothesis tests, linear regression, etc.)
+[Data Science in a Box](https://datasciencebox.org/) follows a similar philosophy as this course, with much more emphasis on learning R, doing data visualization and understanding more classical statistical inference methods (hypothesis tests, linear regression, etc.)